 Don’t Forget Your Manna BagHave you handed out your last manna bag?
 Need another for under the driver’s seat of the car?
 Pick yours up from the Welcome Cart or the basket in Fellowship Hall.
 What is a Manna bag?
 To the ancient Israelites wandering in the desert for 40 years, “manna” was the food God provided for their survival.
 For us it means an opportunity to meet the needs of the hungry by providing a bag of food to our homeless friends on the street.
 We have all seen people on the side of the road with signs asking for assistance.
 We want to help but are reluctant to give a cash gift.
 So instead we can hand the person a manna bag that contains food, water, and a few basic supplies.
 The bags can be stored under the front seat of your vehicle and passed through the car window when the need arises.
 The bags won’t solve the greater problem of homelessness or hunger, but giving the person a bag is something you can do for one person right now.

 InterFaith Kitchen NeedsEvery month First Presbyterian Church members cook and serve a dinner for the InterFaith Kitchen, located at the First United Methodist Church on the corner of Woodland Blvd. and Howry Ave.
 If you would like to donate, items need to be in by the Sunday before the first Thursday of the month.
 Volunteers are always welcome—we always feed between 80 and 100 people.
-Preparation begins on Thursday, February 1st at 3:00 pm and serving begins at 5:30 pm.
-For the month of February, we will serve chicken and rice.
-Items needed for that meal are: cream of chicken soup, rice and buttery crackers.
-For the month of March, we will serve Chili with corn bread.
-Items needed are chili mix, creamed corn, kidney beans, and crushed tomatoes.
+Preparation begins each Thursday, at 3:00 pm and serving begins at 5:30 pm.
 Mary Eggleston is the contact (if you have any questions).